KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: KinesCeTI: Design and Actuation Mechanisms

-Among feasible solutions (Fig.~\ref{fig:LengthCombinations}), the shortest configurations are selected to minimize weight and volume: L1 = 170~mm, L2 = 130~mm and 30~mm height for the index and L1 = 160~mm, L2 = 90~mm and 20~mm height for the thumb.
-To preliminarily evaluate force capabilities, load tests with perpendicular forces were applied to the linkages.
-For the first linkage, only the index configuration (L1 = 170~mm, corresponding to the longest case) was tested, withstanding a maximum load of 52.6~N. For the second linkage, the index configuration (L2 = 130~mm) withstood 45.3~N, while the thumb configuration (L2 = 90~mm) sustained 62.5~N. These tests were performed without additional structural components (bolts, pulleys, or tendons) and represent preliminary feasibility checks rather than definitive strength measurements.
+From feasible solutions (Fig.~\ref{fig:LengthCombinations}), configurations with the shortest combined length were chosen to minimize weight and volume: L1 = 170~mm, L2 = 130~mm and 30~mm height for the index, and L1 = 160~mm, L2 = 90~mm and 20~mm height for the thumb.
+To preliminarily assess force capability, quasi-static load tests were conducted using a custom test bench.
+Each linkage was rigidly clamped at one end, while a perpendicular tensile load was incrementally applied at the distal end via a Spiderwire Dura-4 Braid cable (0.35~mm diameter, 35~kg rated load), connected to a mechanical tuning-gear mechanism and measured using a calibrated scale gauge.
+The maximum sustained force prior to structural failure was recorded.

+For the first linkage, only the index configuration (L1 = 170~mm, corresponding to the longest case) was tested, withstanding an ultimate tensile load of 52.6~N. For the second linkage, the index configuration (L2 = 130~mm) withstood 45.3~N, while the thumb configuration (L2 = 90~mm) sustained 62.5~N. These tests represent preliminary feasibility checks rather than definitive strength measurements.